 Concentrations of credit risk with respect to trade receivables are limited due to the diverse group of customers to whom the Company sells.
 The Company reviews a customer's credit history before extending credit, and will establish an allowance for possible losses, if necessary, based upon factors such as the credit risk of specific customers, historical trends and other information.

 MAJOR CUSTOMERS

-As of March 31, 2019 five customers accounted for approximately 53.5% its accounts receivable and revenues from these customers were approximately 44% of total revenues.
+As of March 31, 2020 and 2019, five customers accounted for approximately 62.9% and 53.5%, respectively. of total accounts receivable.
+Revenues from these customers were approximately, 54% and 44%, respectively, of total revenues.